Selling Services Tips and advice for selling services through your website

 Describe your services in a clear and concise manner to help establish accurate expectations.

 We won’t go into detail about how to price your services.
-There are too many factors like what kinds of services you provide, your reputation, market research, and much more.
+There are too many factors like what kinds of services you provide, your reputation, market research, adopting value-based pricing, and much more.
 What we will discuss is thoroughly communicating what your pricing includes.

 Oftentimes, providing a service begets maintaining a relationship.
 In fact, client retention may be a part of your business model.
 Even if it isn’t, how you charge for a service should have a clearly defined starting point, any subsequent payments, and an end point if applicable.